YJW1999/Lockfree_Graph_CPP_implementation/README.md

 Note: All functions except 'create_graph' will check whether a graph is created or not.
 All functions except 'create_graph', 'add_vertex' will check whether the vertex(es) is/are created or not.
 The linearizablity will be proved in their seperate part.

+0. is_vertex_valid()

+We assume all read operations are atomic.
+There are two paths.

+In the first path, it returns false which relies on a condition check between a const variable and a atomic read operation, thus it is linearizable.

+In the second path, it returns a false which relies on a conditon check between two const variable, thus it is linearizable.

+0.1 Is_graph_created()

+We assume the only one read operation is atomic.

+There is only 1 path, it compares with a value that read atomically and 0, thus it is linearizable.

 1.create_graph()

 We assume that all read and write(fetch_add, fetch_sub) to the 'is_created' are atomic.
 In the main path, if the adjacency points to a nullptr, then 'is_created' will add 1.
 Also, a local int varaible i will record the value before adding.
 Then there are two paths.